MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/your-first-app.md

 Welcome to the UWP platform!
 These tutorials will help you create your first UWP app in the language of your choice.
 You'll learn how to:

--   Create a UWP app project in Microsoft Visual Studio.
+-   Create UWP projects in Microsoft Visual Studio.
 -   Add UI elements and code to your project.
 -   Use third party libraries to add new functionality.
 -   Build and debug your app on your local machine.